zsoobratty/CV/README.md

 *Client Servicing Consultant*

-- Organising and leading high profile client visits with the aim of improving service levels and client relationship
+- Organising and leading high profile client visits with the aim of improving service levels and client relationship, contributing to a further investment of £600m from a key client.
-- Liaising with developers to incorporate improvements and innovations into our platform
+- Liaising with developers to provide innovations into our platform.
-- Creating processes and tools to increase automation and reduce manual intervention, in order to increase accuracy and efficiency
+- Creating processes and tools to increase automation and reduce manual intervention, in order to increase accuracy and efficiency.
-- Training staff on various aspects of their roles and remaining a point of contact on projects I had prior involvement in
+- Training new and experienced staff on all aspects of their role.
+- Maintaining past projects and remaining a point of contact for them.

 #### AXA Insurance (November 2010 to May 2013)

 *Claims Handler*

-- Analysing and investigating insurance claims to provide a fair outcome for customers
+- Analysing insurance claims in order to provide a fair outcome and an excellent customer journey - achieved 100% accuracy and all within service level agreements.
 - Working with audit teams to maintain high levels of service and provide innovative ideas to improve efficiency and audit scores
-- Training staff to progress onto a claim handling role
+- Training new staff on their job roles, as well as training experienced staff to progress in their career.

 ## <a name="Interests">Interests</a>